darianstlex/efx-forms/README.md

   // Form name - used to get form values
   // if not provided will be taken from context form?: string;
-  // Conition check - accepts form values and return boolean,
+  // Condition check - accepts form values and return boolean,
   // if true render children
   check: (values: IFormValues) => boolean;
   // Set fields values on show - { fieldName: 'value' }